awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-awscli.md

 $ aws lambda delete-function --function-name my-function
 ```

 Delete the IAM role you created in the IAM console\.
-For information about deleting a role, see [Deleting Roles or Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html) in the *IAM User Guide*\.
+For information about deleting a role, see [Deleting roles or instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html) in the *IAM User Guide*\.